 Trade up bike budget? $400-$800

 Trading up to a bike with better components is a time save and you'll be able to leave the curation of the parts to the pro's.
 There will be less headache and you'll buy something that's quality from day one.
 We all have those experiences where we regretted getting the cheap version only to return it or have to spend more money and time to get it up to par.
 So You don't have to look for components.
 You don't have to worry about components compatibility.
 You don't have to worry about putting things together.
-And this is an extra cost if you don't have the tools and knowledge and have to go to your local bike shop.
+And this is an extra cost if you don't have the tools and knowledge and have to go to your local bike shop near you.
 If you're just venturing into fixies, and don't want too much stress when shopping for fixie bikes for cheap, buying one that's nicer is the way to go.

 Custom Build? $100 - ?